 A quick Google search will lead you down a path of headlines laden with words like privacy, spying, and listening.
 In fact, Amazon isn’t afraid to admit its devices — and employees — listen in on your conversations with Alexa.

-In using an Amazon Alexa, you’re probably well aware of how the company is recording and transcribing your commands.
+In using an Alexa-enabled device, you’re probably well aware of how the company is recording and transcribing your commands.
 You’ll be forfeiting some conveniences by tightening Amazon’s data usage — but other than turning the device off or throwing it away, here are a few of your options to strike a balance.

 Delete your voice recordings